-A few weeks ago if you heard someone talking about ‘social distancing’ you’d assume they were taking a break from Facebook.
+It wasn't too long ago that if you heard someone talking about ‘social distancing’ you’d assume they were taking a break from Facebook.

-Now it’s the primary step in the effort to prevent the spread of the coronavirus in Australia, more specifically known as COVID-19, which is sweeping across the globe.
+Now it’s the primary step in the effort to prevent the spread of the coronavirus in Australia, more specifically known as COVID-19, which has swept the globe.

 Social distancing is key